-2. Members of the Committee may be reimbursed for actual travel expenses, as defined below, for a personal vehicle is used.
+2. Members of the Committee may be reimbursed for actual travel expenses, as defined below, for a maximum of four meetings per year.

+3. The mileage reimbursement rate is the rate allowable by the Internal Revenue Service when a personal vehicle is used.
 Related bridge tolls, parking fees and actual expenses for use of public transit will be reimbursed.